snelsondurrant/coug_fgo_dev/README.md

 - Run `cd coug_fgo_dev && bash compose.sh` to build the Docker image and launch the container.

-- Exit the container and follow the README [here](https://github.com/byu-holoocean/holoocean-ros/tree/main/docker/runtime) to set up Holoocean-ROS in your WSL2 environment.
+- Exit the container and follow the instructions [here](https://github.com/byu-holoocean/holoocean-ros/tree/main/docker/runtime) to set up holoocean-ros in your WSL2 environment.
 When prompted to run `./build_container.sh`, specify the branch 'nelson/fgo-dev' using `./build_container.sh -b nelson/fgo-dev`.

 - When finished, launch HoloOcean outside of the container using `bash holoocean_launch.sh`.
 Open a new WSL2 terminal, enter the container using `bash compose.sh`, and run `cd ~/coug_ws && colcon build` followed by `cd ~/scripts && bash dev_launch.sh` to launch the localization nodes and development tools.